CrystalRae90/Election-Analysis/README.md

 # Election-Analysis

 ## Overview of Election Audit
 The purpose of the election analysis was to analyze the votes cast and determine the outcome of the election.
-In order to do this succicently, a python script was run to determine the outcome of the election and summarize accordingly.
+In order to do this succinctly, a python script was run to determine the outcome of the election and summarize accordingly.

 ## Election-Audit Results
 - How many votes were cast in this congressional election?